Fix Sage Balance Sheet Account Suspense Error

 1. Re-Index The Company Data

 If you suspect there could be data corruption, try re-indexing.
-This can help rebuild internal links.
+This can help rebuild internal links and often resolves persistent Sage balance sheet out of balance issues tied to data structure rather than user error.

 Here is how you can re-index the company data: